mirror/dd-wrt/src/router/python/Doc/library/stdtypes.rst

    Return ``True`` if *x* is in the underlying dictionary's keys, values or items (in the latter case, *x* should be a ``(key, value)`` tuple).

+.. describe:: reversed(dictview)

+   Return a reverse iterator over the keys, values or items of the dictionary.
+   The view will be iterated in reverse order of the insertion.

+   .. versionchanged:: 3.8
+      Dictionary views are now reversible.

 Keys views are set-like since their entries are unique and hashable.
 If all